nzlatoff/chatbot.bot/README.md

 ## Installation

-This repository works in close partnership with a [fork of GPT-2](https://github.com/jchwenger/gpt-2/tree/chatbot).
+This repository works in close partnership with a [fork of GPT-2](https://github.com/jchwenger/gpt-2/tree/chatbot), as well as a [web server](https://github.com/jchwenger/chatbot.interface).
 Pull this repo somewhere on your machine, for instance in the same directory as this one.
 The two repositories work hand in hand, here is the recommended folder structure:

 ```bash
 chatbot/